 If you’ve ever heard someone suggest using intuitive eating as a method for weight loss, understand that they are entirely missing the point.
-In fact, intuitive eating requires putting weight loss on the back burner.
-And that’s because it’s both difficult and confusing to pursue weight-loss goals while also trying to heal your relationship with food and learning to eat according to your body’s signals.
+In fact, intuitive eating requires putting the pursuit of intentional weight loss on the back burner.
+And that’s because the pursuit of weight-loss goals cannot peacefully coexist with healing your relationship with food through intuitive eating.

 Changing the way you eat can lead to weight change, but there’s no way to know how that change will manifest in your unique body (if it does at all).
 Changes to your body’s weight are determined by many factors, including your natural set point weight range, genetics, hormones, movement, your individual history of dieting, and more.

 Part of the intuitive eating process is letting go.
-Letting go of unrealistic expectations for your body.
+Letting go of unrealistic expectations for your body and an external focus.
 Letting go of unhealthy views of food and exercise.
 But letting go doesn’t mean you’re giving up on yourself; it means you’re learning to let yourself be.

 Remember, the pursuit of weight loss isn’t going anywhere.
 You can always go back to it if you decide intuitive eating isn’t for you.
-But wouldn’t it be nice to not be chasing weight loss for once and to focus on how you feel instead?
+But wouldn’t it be nice to not be chasing weight loss for once in order to focus on how you feel instead?

 Myth: Intuitive Eaters Don’t Care About Exercise and Nutrition and Are Setting a Bad Example